miptleha/miptleha-http/README.md

 # miptleha-http

-Command-line http server for static content.
+Command-line http server for static content (now with php support).
 Built with pure Node.js without the use third party modules (all code in small [script](miptleha-http.js)).

 ## Install
 globally to run from the command line: